geraintpalmer/prelim2/reassessment.md

 Question D (12)
 ===============

-You each have a 7 digit student number.
-By treating each digit as a piece of ratio data, and including the extra digit 5 (e.g. if your student number is 1016865, then you have the data set $$\{1, 0, 1, 6, 8, 6, 5, 5\}$$ with eight values), calculate its:
+You each have a 7 or 8 digit student number.
+Subtract each digit from 9, then, by treating each results as a piece of ratio data (e.g. if your student number is 1016865, then you have the data set $$\{8, 9, 8, 3, 1, 3, 4\}$$ with seven or eight values), calculate its:

 1. mode,
 2. median,